Kejak69/cad-assignment/Readme.txt

 First step is to build container by using command 'docker build -f ./Dockerfile -t close_approach_robot .'
 When contained has been build it can be operated with 'docker-compose up' and 'docker-compose down' commands.
 Giving command 'docker-compose up' should run test cases in the test suite.
+Output directory needs to be created before first run, see folder structure at the end of the file.
 Operating system needs to be Windows

 Used docker container uses local drive as a file storage and only executes test cases.
 When cases has been executed results will be written to the local drive.